fieldnation/fieldnation-sdk-php/README.md

 configure the SDK to use your classes.
 The only hard rule we have is that your class _must_ implement the interface for the type you're trying to inject.
 If your class doesn't implement the interface we _will_ throw a `TypeError`.

-Example replacing our WorkOrder with your class that implements our WorkOrderInterface.
+Example replacing our `WorkOrder` with your class that implements our `WorkOrderInterface`.

 ```php
 use \FieldNation\SDK;